 Faithfully fulfilling the master’s will, the vigilant steward has the house running smoothly upon his return.
 The foolish steward, lacking reverence for the master, mistreats his servants while carousing.

 Jesus’ parable recalls Isaiah’s censure of abusive leaders in Israel:

 with the people’s elders and princes:

 the loot wrested from the poor is in your houses.

 What do you mean by crushing my people,Isaiah 3:14-15

 and grinding down the faces of the poor?

 “Lord, is this parable meant for us or for everyone?”
 Peter, the leader of the disciples, asks.
 Jesus responds, “Much will be required of the person entrusted with much, and still more will be demanded of the person entrusted with more.”

 The Master’s Will

 Actions have consequences.
 Luke 12:46 literally says that the unjust steward will be “cut in two” (dichotomeó).
 The New American Bible (Revised Edition) translates the word as “beaten severely.”
-Like being cut in two, the unjust steward turns his back on the God who is Love and falls into the abyss of self-will.
+Like being cut in two, the unjust steward rejects the God who is Love and falls into the abyss of self-will.